usgs/landslides-metadata/README.md

 This module compiles the background metadata provided from source documentation.
 It does not incorporate any of the geographical or geospatial metadata which must be completed after this step.
 This can be done by running the [USGS metadata tool](https://geology.usgs.gov/tools/metadata/tools/doc/mp.html) or using the [Metadata Wizard in ESRI's ArcGIS](https://pubs.er.usgs.gov/publication/ofr20141132).

-Disclaimer: This software is preliminary or provisional and is subject to revision.
-It is being provided to meet the need for timely best science.
-The software has not received final approval by the U.S. Geological Survey (USGS).
-No warranty, expressed or implied, is made by the USGS or the U.S. Government as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
-The software is provided on the condition that neither the USGS nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the software.

 ## Installation and Dependencies

 To install this package: